Maria Eckertz

-Maria Eckertz (born Maria Flerlage; 21 December 1899 – 19 December 1969) was a German activist and politician (KPD).
-She took part in anti-Nazi resistance and narrowly avoided ending her days in Ravensbrück concentration camp.
+Maria Eckertz (née Flerlage; 21 December 1899 – 19 December 1969) was a German activist and politician (KPD).
+She took part in anti-Nazi resistance and narrowly avoided death in Ravensbrück concentration camp.

 She briefly sat as a member of the Prussian regional parliament ("Landtag") in 1932/33 and, again briefly, in 1946, as a Cologne city councillor.

 Life

 Maria Flerlage was born in Hamburg.
-Her father, Theodor Flerlage, had a senior position with the post office, working in with the telegraphy department.
-Maria attended school for seven years and then took a job with the Hamburg telephone company, where she worked for two years.
+Her father, Theodor Flerlage, was chief secretary of the post office's telegraphy department.
+Maria attended school at a Catholic lyceum for seven years and then took a job with the Hamburg telephone company, where she worked for two years.
 In 1921 she married the middle school teacher Theodor Eckertz (1896 – 1984), which involved relocating to Cologne.

-In 1927, Maria Eckartz joined the Communist Party.
+In 1927, Maria Eckartz joined the Communist Party of Germany (KPD).
 She was active in the women's section of the Cologne region party, and was also elected on to the regional executive of Red Aid ("Rote Hilfe"), a workers' welfare organisation with close links to the party.

-Between 1932 and March 1933, she sat as a Communist member of the Prussian regional parliament ("Landtag"), representing the Cologne-Aachen electoral district.
+Between 1932 and March 1933, she sat as a KPD member of the Prussian regional parliament ("Landtag"), representing the Cologne-Aachen electoral district.
 However, in January 1933 the Nazis took power and converted Germany into a one-party dictatorship.
 In the space of a couple of months political activity (except in support of the Nazi party) became illegal.
 Maria was arrested in April and held in "protective custody" till 15 August 1934.
-Theodor Eckertz, her husband was also arrested and, in June 1934, sentenced to a three-year prison term for "preparing to commit high treason".
+Her husband Theodor was also arrested and, in June 1934, sentenced to a three-year prison term for "preparing to commit high treason".
 He suffered serious mistreatment while he was locked away.